 The bottom up approach enables making materials that simultaneously meet multiple performance requirements that are often anti-correlated such as high reactivity and long lifetime, a pervasive challenge for electrochemistry.
 JCESR takes concrete steps toward achieving fundamental breakthroughs like these and demonstrating a new bottom up constructionist approach to designing and discovering electrochemical materials.

 To achieve these objectives JCESR is organized around five research Thrusts that, taken together, will create transformative materials that meet all the performance metrics for a given application.
-These Thrusts and the specific measurable science directions are: Liquid Solvation Science, Solid Solvation Science, Flowable Redoxmer Science, Charge Transfer at Dynamic Interfaces, and Science of Material Complexity.
+These Thrusts and the specific science directions are: Liquid Solvation Science, Solid Solvation Science, Flowable Redoxmer Science, Charge Transfer at Dynamic Interfaces, and Science of Material Complexity.